top of page

 From Break-Bulk to Containerization

 The impact of containerization on the shipping industry was profound.
-In 1956, manually loading a ship cost $5.86 per ton, but the introduction of standardized containers reduced this cost to just 16 cents a ton.
-This significant reduction in costs facilitated the exponential growth of global trade.
-By 1983, container ships were transporting 12 million TEUs, and today, an estimated 90 percent of the world's goods are transported by sea, with 60 percent packed in large steel containers.
+In 1956, manually loading a ship cost $5.86 per ton, but the introduction of standardized containers reduced this cost to just $0.16 cents per ton.
+This reduction in costs facilitated the exponential growth of global trade.
+By 1983, container ships were transporting 12 million TEUs, and today, an estimated 90 percent of the world's goods are transported by sea, with 60% packed in large steel containers.

 First Commercial Container Voyage